reframe-hpc/reframe/docs/howto.rst

 Each launcher must derive from the abstract base class :class:`~reframe.core.launchers.JobLauncher` ands needs to implement the :func:`~reframe.core.launchers.JobLauncher.command` method and, optionally, change the default :func:`~reframe.core.launchers.JobLauncher.run_command` method.

-The :func:`~reframe.core.launchers.JobLauncher.command` returns a list of command tokens that will be combined with any user-supplied `options <regression_test_api:reframe.core.launchers.JobLauncher.options>` by the :func:`~reframe.core.launchers.JobLauncher.run_command` method to generate the actual launcher command line.
+The :func:`~reframe.core.launchers.JobLauncher.command` returns a list of command tokens that will be combined with any user-supplied job launcher :attr:`~reframe.core.launchers.JobLauncher.options` by the :func:`~reframe.core.launchers.JobLauncher.run_command` method to generate the actual launcher command line.
 Notice you can use the ``job`` argument to get job-specific information that will allow you to construct the correct launcher invocation.

 If you use a Python-based configuration file, you can define your custom launcher directly inside your config as follows: